Acute Pyelonephritis: Treatment

 Treatment of Fungal Pyelonephritis:

 Antifungal treatment is possible with fluconazole 5–10 mg/kg p.o.
 1-0-0 or amphotericin B 0.6 mg/kg i.v.
 1-0-0.
-Important is the exclusion of fungal balls with intravenous urography, CT or retrograde pyelography.
+The exclusion of fungal balls with intravenous urography, CT or retrograde pyelography is important.
 Fungal pyelonephritis with upper tract obstruction should be treated with percutaneous nephrostomy, which enables antegrade nephrostomy irrigation with amphotericin or fluconazole.
 Nephrectomy is necessary in a non-functioning kidney with fungal infection.

 Management of Infected Hydronephrosis: